 When instead I have no time for neither of them, then I usually have bread and salmon and it works just as well!

-If you don't feel like eating before your match, I feel you: when I was smaller, the tension of the match used to play tricks with me and I often had the impression I couldn't force myself or I'd throw up 🤢.
+If you don't feel like eating before your match, I feel you: when I was smaller, the tension of the match used to play tricks one me and I often had the impression I couldn't force myself or I'd throw up 🤢.

-And I've never thrown up, not even once.
+And nope, I've never thrown up, not even once.
 Because you know what?!
 It was just in my head!

 If I have to be completely honest with you, I've arrived just on time or a few minutes late to a match countless times in my life 🤫 (and I'm not proud, trust me).

-But once I broke every record: I arrived 1 hour late (my mum and I couldn't find the tennis club 😂).
+Once though I broke every record: I arrived 1 hour late (my mum and I couldn't find the tennis club 😂).